-Student Administrative Services is located on the first floor of the Student Administrative Services Building.
-SAS is open Monday through Thursday, 8:00 am to 6:30 pm; Friday, 8:00 am to 4:30 pm; and Saturday, 9:00 am to 1:00 pm.
+Student Administrative Services is located on the first floor of the Johnson Center in Student Engagement.
+SAS is open Monday through Thursday, 8 am to 6:30 pm; Friday, 8 am to 4:30 pm; and Saturday, 9 am to 1 pm.